rhogeranacleto/sunday-morning/README.md

 ### Important Notes

-> The server always will seed the database with the same 4 banks, and new 30 favoreds.
+> The server always will seed the database with the same 4 banks, and new 30 favoreds in the project start.
 Since I have to create a populated database, this is the easy way I find to do; since this is a test I don't think is a problem, but I know that this will never happen in a real situation.